-Historical Reading: Baltic Amber
+Historical Reading List: Baltic Amber

 Amber, fossilised resins that originate from various tree and other plant sources, has been used for personal adornment and other purposes for several thousand years.
 It has been found in various parts of the world, but the main historical source is the land that surrounds the Baltic Sea – principally in present-day Poland, Lithuania, Latvia and the Russian enclave of Kaliningrad.
-Discovered on these beaches after storms and mined from nearby sedimentary deposits, amber is found in irregular shapes, usually in small sizes in yellow to orange or brown colours, and can range from opaque to transparent.
+Discovered on these beaches after storms and mined from nearby sedimentary deposits, amber is found in irregular shapes, usually in small sizes, in yellow to orange or brown colours, and can range from opaque to transparent.

-Besides its ornamental use, amber is of great scientific importance because plant and animal life from the geological past is often preserved in its resin.
+Besides its ornamental use, amber has been of great scientific importance because plant and animal life from the geological past is often preserved in its resin.
 Amber from the Baltic region constitutes the largest known deposit of fossil plant resin and the richest repository of fossil insects of any geological age.

 How to Use this Reading List

-This reading list was compiled to give you an opportunity to learn more about the history of Baltic amber.
+This reading list was compiled to give you an opportunity to discover more about the history of Baltic amber.
 A number of the articles were published in the 1800s and early 1900s – when many classical gem deposits of historical importance were discovered and gemmology and mineralogy became sciences.
 The list is presented in chronological order to emphasise the development of ideas over time.
 The list is not comprehensive, but a compilation of some interesting gemmological information that has often been forgotten or overlooked.

-Many of the articles exist in the public domain and can be found online at digital libraries such as Hathitrust, Internet Archive, or other digital repositories.
+Many of the articles exist in the public domain and can be found online at digital libraries such as Hathitrust, Internet Archive or other digital repositories.
 More recent publications can often be found in libraries, including the Richard T. Liddicoat Gemological Library.
 Abstracts of these articles can usually be found on the website of the original journal or magazine, and the article itself is often available for purchase from the publisher.